- Bats Right, Throws Right

 He began 2011 back at Scranton, but after four starts, he was called up to the Yankees in early May.
 He then had to wait more than two weeks before getting a chance to pitch.
 His debut, coming on May 18th, was one to remember.
 He came in to start the 11th inning of 1-1 tie with the Baltimore Orioles.
 His teammates scored three runs for him in the top of the 15th inning, and he came back with a fourth scoreless inning to end the game, earning his first win in the process.
 He was helped by an unusual play in the 15th: with two runners on, a ground ball hit by Matt Wieters glanced off Brandon Snyder's foot, meaning Snyder was out for interference, preventing what could have been a perilous situation.
 Noesi then retired one more batter to end the game and cap a memorable debut.
 In his first season in the majors, Noesi was 2-2, 4.47 in 30 games; he made 2 starts and pitched 56 1/3 innings but was not used in the postseason.
 In the minor leagues that year, he went 1-1, 3.28 in 6 games for Scranton/Wilkes-Barre.

 On January 13, 2012, the Yankees swung a big trade with the Seattle Mariners, involving four top-rated prospects.
-Noesi and C/DH Jesus Montero went to Seattle, while New York received Ps Michael Pineda and Jose Campos.
+Noesi and C/DH Jesus Montero went to Seattle, while New York received Ps Michael Pineda and Vicente Campos.
 The trade was only finalized on January 23rd, as all four players needed to pass physical exams.
+The trade proved to be a disaster for the Mariners as both Noesi and Montero flamed out.
+The results weren't so great for New York either, as Campos failed to progress and Pineda missed the entire 2012 and 2013 seasons because of injuries, although he was able to contribute after that.

 - 2010 Yankees Media Guide